acloserview/core/README.md

 # VX Linux
-A continuation/culmination of DXT2 and Xevuan with a focus on making initial setup as quick and simple as double-clicking a few helper scripts.
+A continuation/culmination of DXT2 and Xevuan with a focus on making initial setup as quick and simple as double-clicking a few helper scripts (/usr/share/VX/modules).
 This is the core version and only features an archiver, file manager, partition manager and text editor.
 The pro version will feature a software set decided by its users.

 **New Features**
 - Automatic driver installation & configuration for Bluetooth, Intel graphics & SSD hardware